Damme

-Damme ([ˈdɑmə]) is a city and municipality located in the Belgian province of West Flanders, six kilometres northeast of Brugge (Bruges).
+Damme ([ˈdɑmə]) is a municipality and city located in the Belgian province of West Flanders, six kilometres northeast of Brugge (Bruges).
 The municipality comprises the city of Damme proper and the villages of Hoeke, Lapscheure, Moerkerke, Oostkerke, Sijsele, Vivenkapelle, and Sint-Rita.
 On 1 January 2006, the municipality had a population of 10,899.
 The total area is 89.52 km2, giving a population density of 122 inhabitants per km2.

+History

-In the 13th century, Damme was the port for Bruges, to which it was linked by the river Reie.
+In the 13th century, Damme was one of the major ports of Europe and the outlet to the sea for the major trading city of Bruges, to which it was linked by the river Reie.
 The river has now been canalised into the long, straight, treelined and picturesque Damse Vaart, which continues across the Dutch border to Sluis.
 The line of the town's star-shaped fortifications can still be traced by lines of tall poplar trees and in places by a moat.
-It was the site of the Battle of Damme, fought on 30 and 31 May 1213, when an English fleet under the Earl of Salisbury captured scores of French ships and their cargo of gold, silver, wine and other victuals.
+It was the site of the Battle of Damme, fought on 30 and 31 May 1213, when an English fleet under the Earl of Salisbury captured scores of French ships and their cargo of gold, silver, wine, bacon and other victuals.

 Well-known Damme inhabitants include Jacob van Maerlant, a medieval poet and the town clerk of Damme until his death in around 1300, and Karel Verleye, co-founder of the Bruges College of Europe, who died in Damme in 2002.

+According to Charles de Coster (Charles-Theodore-Henri De Coster.
+La legende et les aventures heroiques, joyeuses et glorieuses d’Ulenspiegel et de Lamme Goedzak au pays de Flandres et ailleurs), Damme is the birthplace of Till Eulenspiegel.